PayString/rfcs/src/spec/payid-easy-checkout.md

 The PayID Easy Checkout Protocol can be used to facilitate an end-to-end checkout flow between a recipient client, such as an online merchant UI, and a wallet client.

-The protocol is comprised of several parts:
+The protocol is comprised of two parts:
 1) PayID Easy Checkout Discovery
-2) Recipient client redirection to wallet client
-3) Payment confirmation
-4) Wallet client redirection to recipient client

-While PayID Easy Checkout Discovery and the general user flow must be standardized to create a uniform API across all participants, the manner by which recipient clients and wallet clients handle displaying parts of the checkout flow, along with individual entities' business logic around checkout, is out of scope for this RFC.
+2) Assembly of PayID Easy Checkout URL

+The result of the protocol is a URL, which can be used by clients to complete a payment with minimal user interaction.
+However, the PayID Easy Checkout protocol does not define how a PayID Easy Checkout URL can or should be used.
+Instead, we defer those specifications to future RFCs.

 ## PayID Easy Checkout Discovery
 PayID Easy Checkout extends [PAYID-DISCOVERY][] by defining a new link in the PayID metadata JRD